lyndonzheng/TFill/README.md

 ## Citation

-The code also use our previous [PIC](https://github.com/lyndonzheng/Pluralistic-Inpainting).
-If you use this code for your research, please cite our paper.
+The code also uses our previous [PIC](https://github.com/lyndonzheng/Pluralistic-Inpainting).
+If you use this code for your research, please cite our papers.
 ```
 @misc{zheng2021tfill,
       title={Bridging Global Context Interactions for High-Fidelity Image Completion},